lejunyang/lun/README.md

 - add test cases
 - add docs about Props, Events, Slots, Methods for components
 - features I want to add but haven't got time yet:
-  - some Form functions
+  - unify which one take precedence, prop or slot
+  - controlled mode or uncontrolled mode for some components. confirm if update events can be canceled
+  - finalize component Transition(css or config?)
   - integrate internal virtual rendering for Select、Tree, support external virtual rendering
   - provide better scroll-driven animation usage in ScrollView
-  - implement Table
   - add mask input, add input hint and tab completion, simplify input rendering
   - add color process preset, finish ColorPicker
   - finish Calendar
-  - unify which one take precedence, prop or slot
-  - controlled mode or uncontrolled mode for some components
-  - finalize component Transition(css or config?)
   - add some other components
 - accessibility support
 - gather feedback, finalize name and functions of components